benediktbwimmer/Agi/agi/README.md

 still constructs a valid `RunContext`, but `working_memory` is empty and `recall_from_episodic()` becomes a no-op.

+When left at the defaults the orchestrator persists episodic history to `<working_dir>/memory.jsonl` (with `working_dir` defaulting to `artifacts/`) and maintains an in-memory working cache.
+Supplying custom `MemoryStore` or `WorkingMemory` instances allows advanced callers to override these defaults while preserving the hydration pipeline above.

 ### Validating recall behaviour

 Run the focused tests below to exercise the hydration and recall pipeline: